Kathy is an avid gardener who loves to grow perennials and vegetables in her zone 5 Ontario gardens.

 They can do wonders to brighten up a shady area of the garden and create a calm and fresh feeling to any garden.
 White flowers can also add interest to the garden in the evening, as they reflect the moonlight and other light and make the garden come alive.

-Planting White Flowers in Sun and Shade
+Planting White Flowers

 Planning an all-white garden is more difficult than it looks, as many flowers described as "white" are often actually more yellow or cream in colour than pure white.
 Nevertheless, when done correctly, an all-white garden can be a sight to behold, bringing a sense of peacefulness, tranquility, and classical elegance to the area.